-Overtime the Mechanic’s Lien has evolved and in a construction project, you are probably most familiar with the Mechanic’s Lien Holdback.
-If a contractor, sub-contractor, other subs or material supplier are not paid they have the right to file a lien against the property where the project was performed and recoup their money from the sale of the property.
-Most often, if there is a lien against a property re-financing or sale of the property is difficult without the Owner first paying out the liens.
+Overtime the Mechanic’s Lien has evolved.
+In a construction project, you are probably most familiar with the Mechanic’s Lien Holdback.
+If a contractor, sub-contractor, other subs or material supplier are not paid they have the right to file a lien against the property where the project was performed, and recoup their money from the sale of the property.
+Most often, if there is a lien against a property re-financing or sale of the property is difficult without the owner first paying out the liens.

 One caveat to be aware of is that Crown, Government or Aboriginal lands can not have liens placed against them.
 So in these cases one often sees a Labour and Material payment bond that provides suppliers and sub-contractors with a right to make a claim under the bond.